American marten: Breeding

-American marten reach sexual maturity by 1 year of age, but effective breeding may not occur before 2 years of age.
+American martens reach sexual maturity by 1 year of age, but effective breeding may not occur before 2 years of age.
 In captivity, 15-year-old females bred successfully.
 In the wild, 12-year-old females were reproductive.

-Adult American marten are generally solitary except during the breeding season.
-They are polygamous, and females may have multiple periods of heat.
+Adults are generally solitary except during the breeding season.
+They are polygamous, and females may have multiple periods of estrus.
 Females enter estrus in July or August, with courtship lasting about 15 days.
-Embryonic implantation is delayed until late winter, with active gestation lasting approximately two months.
-Females give birth in late March or April to a litter ranging from 1 to 5 kits.
+Embryonic implantation is delayed until late winter, with active gestation lasting about 2 months.
+Females give birth in late March or April to a litter ranging from one to five kits.
 Annual reproductive output is low according to predictions based on body size.
 Fecundity varies by age and year and may be related to food abundance.